akiranishii/rnaseq-pipeline/README.md

 </p>

-3. The Pathway analysis files will be located in a subfolder called "PathwayAnalysis."
-The folder contains the following data for each comparison:
+**3. The Pathway analysis files will be located in a subfolder called "PathwayAnalysis."
+The folder contains the following data for each comparison:**

 * `.rnk` file used as input for Gene Set Enrichment Analysis (GSEA)
 * GSEA output folders (analysis conducted for 'Hallmark gene set,' 'Curated gene set,' and 'Regulatory target gene set').
 More information on GSEA and available gene sets can be accessed here: http://www.gsea-msigdb.org/gsea/msigdb/index.jsp